-Dr. Rottiers recieved her PhD from Ghent University working on C. elegans hormonal regulation in the lab of Adam Antebi.
+Dr. Rottiers received her PhD from Ghent University working on C. elegans hormonal regulation in the lab of Adam Antebi.
 She did her postdoctoral work with Dr. Anders Naar at the MGH Cancer Center in Boston.

 Veerle Rottiers' research is aimed at understanding the genetics of human obesity through the study of conserved lipid homeostasis genes and pathways in the model organism C. elegans.